Skip to content

 2. Sending requests to legacy Mechs

-Follow first the steps in the setup above, then choose a Mech.
-After this, there are three possible ways to send a request to a legacy Mech: in terminal, via a python script or via the web interface.
+After that, there are three ways to send a request to a legacy Mech: via the terminal, using a Python script, or through the web interface.

 2. 1.
 Choosing a Mech